Understanding intellectual property for researchers

 Copyright

-Copyright protects the way ideas are expressed and it is created when a work is fixed into its final form.
+Copyright protects the way ideas are expressed and it is created when the expression is made into a work that is fixed in its final form.
 This could be software, a book, a play, or a piece of music.
 It does not protect the underlying idea that is being expressed.
 Copyright protection is automatic in Australia.
+The University’s Copyright Office can provide further guidance, resources, and practical examples.

 Registered Design